Basis-Theory/basistheory-integration-guides/collections/guides/manage_applications_terraform/index.md

 ## Install Terraform

 To achieve the following steps, you must have Terraform CLI installed locally or wherever you're planning on running your configuration.
-The best guide for installing Terraform can be found in their own website [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+The best guide for installing Terraform can be found on their own website [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).

 ## Set up Terraform configuration